Frank Tyson: Tour of Australia and New Zealand 1954–55

-Test Match Special commentary on the 1954–55 Ashes Series

 First Test vs Australia at Brisbane

 Tyson was chosen for the MCC tour of Australia in 1954–55, seen as a replacement for Fred Trueman who was controversially left behind.
 Freed of rationing Tyson increased his weight from 161 lb to 182 lb within a month of leaving the UK.
 Hutton won the toss, put Australia in to bat and watched England drop 14 catches as Australia made 601/8 declared.
 Tyson was hit for 1/160 off 29 eight ball overs and England lost by an innings and 154 runs.
 Even so, Tyson hit Arthur Morris and Neil Harvey repeatedly with the ball and they were badly bruised.
 More to the point he bounced Ray Lindwall after the Australian all-rounder knocked several boundaries off the fast bowler on his way to 64 not out.
 Tyson also managed to run out Graeme Hole and made 37 not out in the second innings, which remained his highest Test score.